SandraMnz/dog-breed-classifier/README.md

 # Dog breed classifier
-This is a repo for a project in Deep Learning udacity Nanodegree
+This is a repo for a project in Deep Learning udacity Nanodegree.

-Pytorch library is used
+Pytorch library is used.

 ## Project Overview